Cameo Lover

 "Cameo Lover" is a song by New Zealand singer-songwriter and guitarist Kimbra from her debut studio album, Vows.
 The song was released in New Zealand and Australia as the album's second single on 29 March 2011.
-At the ARIA Music Awards of 2011 Kimbra won ARIA Award for Best Female Artist for the song, while its video was nominated for Best Video.
+At the ARIA Music Awards of 2011 Kimbra won Best Female Artist for the song, while its video was nominated for Best Video.
 The song, written by Kimbra, was nominated for 'Song of the Year' at the 2012 APRA Music Awards.

 In July 2011, the song won the Vanda & Young Global Songwriting Competition.
 Earlier that year, Gotye had first noticed Kimbra when both were short-listed as finalists for the competition.
 Gotye subsequently invited Kimbra to feature as the lead female vocalist on his recording of "Somebody That I Used to Know".

 Background

 The song is about a guy who lives in the dark, he's brooding and the one who's singing the song, in this case Kimbra, is trying to bring him out.